okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="post" url="/idp/myaccount/emails" />

-Add a PRIMARY or SECONDARY email address to the user's account.
-The new email address will be in UNVERIFIED status.
+Add a `PRIMARY` or `SECONDARY` email address to the user's account.
+The new email address is in UNVERIFIED status.

 #### Required scope and role

 An Okta scope of `okta.myAccount.email.manage` is required to use this endpoint.

-> **Note:** Admin users are not allowed to call the `/idp/myaccount/emails` POST endpoint.
+> **Note:** Admin users aren't allowed to call the `/idp/myaccount/emails` POST endpoint.

 #### Request path parameters
 N/A